-The Adult Basic Education and Transitions to College programs are grant-funded programs that offer free classes for adults to develop English language proficiency, content skills to acquire the General Education diploma, and skills to successfully transition to college-level programs.
+The Adult Basic Education and Transitions to College programs are Massachusetts Department of Elementary and Secondary Education (MADESE) grant-funded programs that offer free classes for adults to develop English language proficiency, content skills to acquire the General Education diploma, and skills to successfully transition to college-level programs.

 The Adult Basic Education (ABE) program at the Chelsea Campus provides educational and support services for adults who lack English language and literacy skills and/or do not have a high school diploma.
 This comprehensive program provides free educational services that include courses in four levels of Basic English for Speakers of Other Languages (ESOL), two levels of General Education Development (GED) preparation in Spanish, Spanish native literacy, ABE literacy, Pre-GED English, GED English and tutoring.
+Classes are held in Chelsea and Revere.
 The ABE courses are offered both day and evening either at the Chelsea Campus or at program partner sites in the community.
-The ABE program collaborates with the following partners in the Chelsea community: Centro Latino, Inc. and LARE/American Training.
+The ABE program collaborates with the following partners in the Chelsea community: Centro Latino, Inc. and LARE/ American Training.

-The Transitions to College Program offers courses for ABE students who have received their high school diploma in their native country, who have the necessary English language proficiency, or a GED, and who plan to attend college.
+The Transitions to College Program offers courses for students who have attended MADESE grant funded ABE programs.
+Students must have either a high school diploma from their native country and have the English language proficiency skills to do pre-college level work, or a GED.
 The Transitions to College course is offered at the Charlestown Campus in the evening.
 In addition, the ABE and Transitions to College programs offer a variety of support services to assist students in achieving academic success including tutoring, career counseling, financial aid, and job skills counseling.
-The Massachusetts Department of Elementary and Secondary Education funds the ABE and Transitions to College programs.
 For more information, call the ABE and Transitions to College Office at 617-228-2108.